Currency-One/validators/DOCS.md

 <a name="module_Validators.isReleaseDateValidator"></a>

 ### Validators.isReleaseDateValidator ⇒ <code>boolean</code>
-<p>Check if given release date of id card is valid.
+<p>Checks if given release date of id card is valid.
 Checks if given date is earlier or equal to today and
 if given date is bigger than current date minus 100 years.
 You can also pass expiration date and if it's given then it is checked if expiration date is later than release date.
 Date in format YYYY-MM-DD</p>